 How long it takes to scan

+The cloud-based nature of Google Workspace introduces some limitations when scanning large files.
 New content in Google Drive is scanned almost immediately to check if it matches any of your rules for content you want to protect.
 Every time you add or change a rule, however, Google Drive DLP will need to scan all the files in your Drive to see if any contain content that matches the new rule.
 This can take hours, a day or even longer.
 And until a file is scanned and reclassified, the new rule will not be helpful in protecting that file.

 An additional problem when it comes to the effectiveness of new or modified rules on data that already exists in Drive is that DLP will only scan the latest revision of existing files.
 So if you have sensitive data hidden in an earlier version, DLP will not classify it as sensitive, even though the data would be viewable by anyone the file is shared with.